 - A. People in the Postcard: This warm, personable letter revolves around three people: - 1.
-Gaius was a godly man who wholeheartedly supports the missionaries (vv.
-1-8). - Diotrephes ("nourished by Zeus") was a carnal believer opposing hospitality to missionaries by Gaius and other believers (vv.
+Gaius was godly and wholeheartedly supported the missionaries (vv.
+1-8). - 2.
+Diotrephes ("nourished by Zeus") was a carnal believer opposing hospitality to missionaries by Gaius and other believers (vv.
 9-11).
-While the common first century practice for Gentiles saved from idolatry was to change their names after embracing Christianity, Diotrephes did not change his pagan name after his conversion.

-- 3. Demetrius was a missionary that the church should support (v.
+While the common first-century practice for Gentiles saved from idolatry was to change their names after embracing Christianity, Diotrephes did not change his pagan name after his conversion. - 3.
+Demetrius was a missionary the church should support (v.
 12). - B. The latter two epistles of John differ in several ways:

-2 Jonn 3 John
+2 John 3 John

 Recipient A Woman A Man

 Names Anonymous Gaius, Diotrephes, Demetrius

 Mood Condemns Commends

 Missionaries False True

 Hospitality/Support Misplaced Missing (Diotrephes)

 Maintained (Gaius)

 C. If 2 John addressed a church, then 3 John would be the only NT letter by John to an individual.
-All second person pronouns ("you") are singular.
+All second-person pronouns ("you") are singular.